Souradeephazra123/star-wars/README.md

 Follow this instructions to install

-1.At first clone this Project
+- At first clone this Project
-2.Then run npm install
+- Then run npm install
-3.To run the project run this command:  npm run dev 4.Open you browser and go to localhost:3000
+- To run the project run this command:  npm run dev
+- Open you browser and go to localhost:3000
-5.You can see the app running there!
+- You can see the app running there!